fbpx

 One particular risk many HVAC managers oversee when advertising on Facebook is that the potential for success is higher than they expect.
 Now, that doesn’t sound like a bad thing at all, does it?
 Lots of leads coming your way is great, but only IF you have a way of storing their information and converting them into paying customers.

-For example, HVAC Facebook ads make it incredibly simple to add a “Book now!” button – all a potential lead has to do is click it, right?
-However, if that button takes them to a page where there’s only a phone number listed, they might not want to go any further (for reasons we’ve already covered here).
+For example, HVAC Facebook ads make it incredibly simple to add a “Book now!” button.
+All a potential lead has to do is click it, right?
+However, if that button takes them to a page where there’s only a phone number listed, they might not want to go any further.
 As a result, that means you’ve paid Facebook for the click-through on the ad, but lost the potential customer because the follow-up was optimized.
 That’s money down the drain.

 Before you even start HVAC Facebook ads, it’s important to have a plan for the incoming leads.
 Otherwise, you might end up wasting a lot of money and confusing customers who saw your advert but couldn’t actually schedule a booking.